If you run a website in 2026, there's a good chance your analytics are incomplete.

 That distinction matters.
 Privacy-friendly analytics and invasive surveillance are not the same implementation problem.

-There is also a practical performance upside.
+There's also a practical performance upside.

 When you load a script from a third-party domain, the browser has to: